Text Size

 1 Corinthians 15:42-58

-So also is the resurrection of the dead.
-The body is sown perishable; it is raised imperishable.
+So will it be with the resurrection of the dead: What is sown is perishable; it is raised imperishable.
 It is sown in dishonor; it is raised in glory.
 It is sown in weakness; it is raised in power.
 It is sown a natural body; it is raised a spiritual body.
-There is a natural body and there is also a spiritual body.
+If there is a natural body, there is also a spiritual body.

 Bodily resurrection transformation